 The Gensingen brace also offers options for patients with severe curves.
 These patients are not typically offered bracing as an option because when curves are at 45º, 50º, or 60º, surgery is usually the recommendation given by orthopedic surgeons.
 However, curves of this magnitude are being braced successfully with the Gensingen brace – allowing patients to avoid surgery.
 Many patients are also achieving postural improvements not seen with other types of braces.

 The advent of the Gensingen brace has opened up an entirely new sector of patients for bracing–adults.
 It is helping some adults manage pain, offers spinal support and may help prevent scoliosis progression.
 As a result, many adults are choosing to wear it on a part-time, as-needed basis.
 For years, this group of patients has been at a loss for help.
 For some, the brace is filling that void.

 Participants from our first course are currently achieving excellent results with their patients.
 They include orthotists from Shriner’s Hospital in Honolulu and independent practitioners in the Toronto, Canada area.

-*For more information about the Cheneau bracing course, please contact: Colleen Corbett (email@example.com)
+*For more information about upcoming Cheneau bracing course trainings, please contact: Colleen Corbett (email@example.com)